-The most effective way to keep productivity levels high during the transition is to ensure that the coders are well-trained in ICD-10-CM/PCS.
-This is not just a one-day, or even one-week, intensive educational session.
+The most effective way to keep productivity levels high during the transition is to ensure that the coders are well trained in ICD-10-CM/PCS.
+This is not just a one-day or one-week intensive educational session.
 Effective training involves continuous, ongoing practice in applying ICD-10-CM/PCS codes to actual patient health records.
-Many organizations are planning to do dual-coding beginning 6-12 months prior to implementation, which is an excellent method to really learn the nuances between ICD-9-CM and ICD-10-CM/PCS.
-It may not be practical to dual-code EVERY chart, but even just a couple charts per day is better than not doing anything at all.
+Many organizations have been doing dual-coding or double coding for the past 6-12 months, which is an excellent method to really learn the nuances between ICD-9-CM and ICD-10-CM/PCS.
+It may not be practical to dual-code EVERY chart, but even just a couple charts per day is better than doing nothing at all.